d-derks/react-phone-input/README.md

 This project also includes a [Promise polyfill](https://github.com/then/promise) which provides a full implementation of Promises/A+.
 A Promise represents the eventual result of an asynchronous operation, you can find more information about Promises [here](https://www.promisejs.org/) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Both axios and `fetch()` use Promises under the hood.
 You can also use the [`async / await`](https://davidwalsh.name/async-await) syntax to reduce the callback nesting.

-You can learn more about making AJAX requests from React components in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).
+You can learn more about making AJAX requests from React Components in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).

 ## Integrating with an API Backend